-Most manipulations known to influence working memory span, such as the chunking and interference effects discussed above, likely reflect extrinsic changes.
+Most manipulations known to influence working memory span, such as the chunking and interference effects previously discussed, likely reflect extrinsic changes.
 For example, classic word length and phonological similarity effects are likely examples of extrinsic changes (e.g., word length determines how many words will fit within an unchanging phonological loop; Baddeley et al., 1975).
 Another example of extraneous changes is seen in the release from proactive interference paradigm (e.g., Wickens, 1970).
 Here, performance increases are due to the decreasing need to resolve interference, not increased efficiency of interference resolution.
-Mnemonists can remember tremendously long lists of specific types of stimuli, but there is evidence that this feat relies on strategies that circumvent rather than alter the underlying limiting mechanisms (Ericsson, Delaney, Weaver, & Mahadevan, 2004).
-Another example is the drop in memory performance associated with reminding people of their membership in a group stereotyped as poor performers on a given task (i.e., stereotype threat; Chasteen, Bhattacharyya,

-Horhota, Tam, & Hasher, 2005; Hess, Hinson, & Hodges, 2009; Inzlicht & Ben-Zeev, 2000; Spencer, Steele, & Quinn, 1999).
+Mnemonists can remember tremendously long lists of specific types of stimuli, but there is evidence that this feat relies on strategies that circumvent, rather than alter, the underlying limiting mechanisms (Ericsson, Delaney, Weaver, & Mahadevan, 2004).
+Another example is the drop in memory performance associated with reminding people of their membership in a group stereotyped as poor performers on a given task (i.e., stereotype threat; Chasteen, Bhattacharyya, Horhota, Tam, & Hasher, 2005; Hess, Hinson, & Hodges, 2009; Inzlicht & Ben-Zeev, 2000; Spencer, Steele, & Quinn, 1999).
 Evidence suggests that participants experiencing stereotype threat devote attention to suppressing anxiety engendered by the threat, thereby increasing the extrinsic demands on the system and lowering the amount of attention they can devote to the memory task (Johns, Inzlicht, & Schmader, 2008; Schmader & Johns, 2003).

 Are there examples of true intrinsic changes in working memory ability?
 Schmeichel (2007) reported a reduction in span scores that may be consistent with an intrinsic change.
-Schmeichel had participants view a video that showed a woman being interviewed, without sound, in one corner and random words in another corner.
+In an inintial task, Schmeichel had participants view a silent video.
+One corner of the video screen showed a women being interviewed; another corner showed a series of random words.
 Experimental participants were asked to ignore the words and focus only on the woman; control participants were given no instructions about the words.
 Participants then completed a complex span task.
 Those who had been asked to ignore the words had lower span scores than the control participants.
-Schmeichel argued that ignoring words requires the same executive control processes that limit working memory and that engaging those processes during the video task transiently reduces their efficiency which leads to poor performance on the subsequent span task.
-If this interpretation is correct it would constitute an intrinsic change in the working memory limit as it is not the demands on the system that change but rather the ability of the system to handle the demands.
+Schmeichel argued that ignoring words requires the same executive control processes that limit working memory and that engaging those processes during the video task transiently reduces their efficiency, which leads to poor performance on the subsequent span task.
+If this interpretation is correct, it would constitute an intrinsic change in the working memory limit as it is not the demands on the system that change but rather the ability of the system to handle the demands.

 Schmeichel's study was motivated by a theory of self-control from the social psychology literature.
 While the terminology is often very different, the concept of self-control is actually very similar to the concept of executive control in cognitive psychology (see Robinson, Schmeichel, & Inzlicht, 2010).
-Schmeichel's task requires participants to control the tendency to look at the irrelevant words.
-Another common self-control task involves restraining any outward expression of emotion while watching highly emotional video clips (Baumeister, Bratslavsky, Muraven, & Tice, 1998).
-These self-control tasks are conceptually very similar to measures of executive control such as the Stroop and antisaccade tasks, which require restraint of prepotent responses (Butler, Zacks, & Henderson, 1999; Roberts, Hager, & Heron, 1994) and have been argued to measure the same underlying mechanisms that limit working memory (Kane, Conway, Bleckley, & Engle, 2001; Miyake, et al., 2000).
+Schmeichel's task required participants to control the tendency to look at the irrelevant words.
+Another common self-control task involves restraining any outward expression of emotion while watching highly emotional video clips (Baumeister, Bratslavsky, Muraven, & Tice,

+1998).
+These self-control tasks are conceptually very similar to measures of executive control such as the Stroop and antisaccade tasks, which require restraint of prepotent responses (Butler, Zacks, & Henderson, 1999; Roberts, Hager, & Heron, 1994) and have been argued to measure the same underlying mechanisms that limit working memory (Kane, Conway, Bleckley, & Engle, 2001; Miyake et al., 2000).